Enjoy an evening journey from the illuminated Speicherstadt and travel through the Hamburg port. Take a look at the HafenCity, the Elbe Philharmonic…

 Though still under construction, this modernist concert hall built atop an old warehouse, designed by world-famous architects Herzog & de Meuron, is a wonder to behold.

 As one of the HafenCity's greatest pleasures is simply walking around and admiring the incredible architecture and views across the water, it's best to visit on a sunny day.
 Considering Hamburg's famously capricious weather, your best bet is during the summer months.

 It's very difficult to find a good parking spot at HafenCity, so you're better off with public transport.
 Just take the U-Bahn (subway) line U4 to either Überseequartier or HafenCity University stations and you'll find yourself in the heart of the HafenCity.

-- Additional tips*HafenCity at night is a different world, so try to stick around after the sun goes down for a bit!
+- *HafenCity at night is a different world, so try to stick around after the sun goes down for a bit!